-Since the early 1990's, many countries around the world have substantially reformed their public utilities sector through large scale privatization and by establishing Independent Regulatory Agencies (IRAs) to regulate the newly privatized utilities.
-These reforms were intended to improve the efficiency and service quality of utilities and boost their investments.
-The structural reforms, however, were accompanied by a substantial increase in the financial leverage of regulated utilities.1 This trend, coined the "dash for debt," is widespread across countries and across sectors and has raised substantial concerns among policy markers.
-For instance, a joint study of the UK Department of Trade and Industry (DTI) and the HM Treasury argues that the "dash for debt" within the UK utilities sector from the mid-late 1990's "could imply greater risks of financial distress, transferring risk to consumers and taxpayers and threatening the future financeability of investment requirements" (DTI and HM Treasury, 2004, p.
+Although for the most part, the structural reforms have significantly improved infrastructure performance (see, e.g., Kessides, 2004, pp. 9-15), they were also accompanied by a substantial increase in the financial leverage of regulated utilities.4 This trend, coined the "dash for debt," is widespread across countries and across sectors and has raised substantial concerns among policy markers.
+For instance, a joint study of the UK Department of Trade and Industry (DTI) and the HM Treasury argues that the "dash for debt" within the UK utilities sector from the mid-late 1990s "could imply greater risks of financial distress, transferring risk to consumers and taxpayers and threatening the future financeability of investment requirements" (DTI and HM Treasury, 2004, p.
 6).
-Likewise, the Italian energy regulatory agency, AEEG, has recently expressed its concern that excessive financial leverage could lead to financial distresses which in turn could cause service interruptions (AEEG 2008, paragraph 22.13).
+Likewise, the Italian energy regulatory agency, AEEG, has recently expressed its concern that excessive financial leverage could lead to financial distresses which in turn could cause service interruptions (AEEG, 2008, paragraph 22.13).
 The AEEG has also announced its intention to start monitoring the financial leverage of Italian energy utilities in order to discourage speculative behavior that might jeopardize their financial stability (see AEEG, 2007, paragraph 17.40 and AEEG, 2009, paragraph 11.8).

-To put the concerns about the dash for debt phenomenon in perspective, it is worth noting that the investments of public utilities in infrastructure account for a significant fraction of GDP.
-For example, Table 1 in the Appendix shows that in the EU14 states, the average rate of gross fixed capital formation in the energy sector (electricity and gas), telecommunications, water supply, and transportation, was 15.24% of GDP in 2008.
-Given the sheer size of investments at stake and the overall importance of the public utilities sector for the economy at large, it is clearly important to understand the determinants of the investments and financial decisions of regulated firms and study how these decisions affect social welfare.
+To put the concerns about the dash for debt phenomenon in perspective, it is worth noting that regulated network industries account for around 7.5% of the EU-15 states' total value added, and 5.4% of the total workforce in the EU-25 states (European Commission, 2007).5 Moreover, the investment levels in these industries account for a significant fraction of GDP: for example, Table AI in the Appendix shows that in the EU-15 states' the average rate of gross fixed capital formation in the energy sector (electricity and gas), telecommunications, water supply, and transportation, ranges between 14.6% and 15.9% of GDP in the period 2005-2009.6 Given the sheer size of investments at stake, their high market value, and the overall importance of the public utilities sector (telecommunications, energy, transportation, and water) for the economy and consumers at large, it is clearly important to understand the determinants of the investments and financial decisions of regulated firms and study how these decisions affect social welfare.